 Complete applications must be in our possession by 5:00 p.m.
 EST on Friday, February 5, 2016 in order to be considered for the program.
 Full applications must include the following:

 To access an application, click here.
 The completed application form must be printed and signed by your school's institutional representative (click here for a complete list) and returned to the Faculty Resource Network as a PDF attachement or faxed document.

 We require a statement of one or two pages indicating your intellectual and/or academic interests and the research or curricular development project you hope to produce as a result of participating in a Network faculty development program.
 The proposed project must exemplify the goal of promoting pedagogical innovation on the scholar's home campus.
 Indicate specific courses or programs which will be benefited at your school as a result of your participation in Network Summer.

 Applicants for the Fassiotto Scholar-in-Residence program should also submit a brief abstract of their project statement as well as indicate the department(s) with which they wish to be associated and the name(s) of NYU faculty member(s) with whom they wish to consult (if known).

 A copy of your recent curricular vitae must be submitted with your application.

 Two letters of support must be included with your application.
 The letters of support must be from the Provost/Dean of the home institution and department chair, and must indicate how the proposed project will expand the role of the arts in the curriculum.

-To apply for the Michael E. Fassiotto Summer 2014 Scholar-in-Residence program please click here.
+The application deadline for the Michael E. Fassiotto Summer 2017 Scholar-in-Residence has passed.